 The way we communicate with others and with ourselves ultimately determines the quality of our lives, Anthony Robbins.

-We need an assertive style so that effective interpersonal communication may take place.
-It is the middle path between aggressive and passive behavior.
-It is “a form of behaviour characterized by a confident declaration or affirmation of a statement without the need of proof; this affirms the person’s rights or point of view without either aggressively threatening the rights of another (assuming a position of dominance) or submissively permitting another to ignore or deny one’s rights or point of view,” Dorland’s Medical Dictionary.
+We need an assertive style so that effective interpersonal communication could take place.
+It is the middle ground between aggressive and passive behavior.
+It is “a form of behavior characterized by a confident declaration or affirmation of a statement without the need of proof; this affirms the person’s rights or point of view without either aggressively threatening the rights of another (assuming a position of dominance) or submissively permitting another to ignore or deny one’s rights or point of view,” Dorland’s Medical Dictionary.

-Good communication requires: the proper mood (what you say is as important as the way you say it); honesty and integrity (say what you mean, and mean what you say); the ability to listen, connect with others (empathy), and express yourself (keep it simple, short and sweet).
+Good communication requires: the right mood -What you say is just as important as how you say it; honesty and integrity -say what you mean and mean what you say; the ability to listen actively, connect with others (empathy), and express yourself clearly, confidently, and effectively in ways that some will find helpful and insightful.

 Let me illustrate this with an example, a meeting with someone who arrives late.

 Man A: “The traffic was absolutely horrendous!
 There were absolutely no parking spaces anywhere.
 A parking space is almost impossible to find.
 It’s like going through an obstacle course.
 It is a nightmare!
-I have lost my temper and yelled a good number of times.”
+I have lost my temper and yelled a few times.”

-Man B: “What time do you call this to arrive!”
+Man B: “What time do you call this to be making an appearance!”

 Man A: “Do not preach to me!
-I am facing way too many problems and the last thing I need is you giving me a lecture about being serious and professional.
+I am facing way too many problems and the last thing I need is you giving me a lecture about being organized and manage my time.
 I’m going through a rough time right now.
 I’m very stressed out because I have many things to do, more than I can handle.”

 Man B: “Do not talk to me about your life.
 Your problems do not interest me at all.
-I also have problems of my own.
-What do you think you’re the only one with a busy schedule and suffering from stress?
+I have problems of my own, too.
+What do you think you’re the only one with a busy, super-packed schedule and suffering from stress?
 Let me tell you something clear and straight: That’s the last time you arrive late!
-Otherwise, I will inform your boss because you’re an irresponsible employee!”
+Otherwise, I will inform your boss because you’re such an irresponsible employee!”

-If we analyse this conversation, ‘Man A’ started on the wrong foot by arriving late and not apologising.
-Besides, his partner, ‘Man B’, has been affected by this negativity and his talk was more a litany of reproaches and recriminations than a real conversation.
-Furthermore, he did not ask him to change, but demanded punctuality (“That’s the last time you arrive late!”), and even worse, he threatened him (“Otherwise, I will inform your boss because you’re an irresponsible employee!”)
+If we analyze this conversation, ‘Man A’ started on the wrong foot by arriving late and not apologizing.
+Besides, his partner, ‘Man B’, has also been affected by this negativity and his talk was more a litany of reproaches and recriminations than a real conversation.
+Furthermore, he did not ask him to change, but demanded punctuality (“That’s the last time you arrive late!”), and even worse, he threatened him if he did not change (“Otherwise, I will inform your boss because you’re such an irresponsible employee!”)

 It is important to understand that this communication style is not likely to achieve anything.
 Its results will be poor, if any.
-If the threat is serious and credible, ‘Man A’ may reconsider and change his behaviour.
-However, the relationship has become so strained and conflictual that both of them will not be able to work together in an effective manner.
+If the threat is serious and credible, ‘Man A’ may reconsider and change his behavior.
+However, the relationship will become so strained and conflictual that both of them will not be able to work together in an effective manner.

 If you feel angry or upset, take a deep breath and delay your response.
 Wait for a moment when things are not heated, but calm and relaxed.